IntersectMBO/lsm-tree/doc/final-report/final-report.md

 ---
 title: "Storing the Cardano ledger state on disk:
         final report for a high-performance backend"
-subtitle: "[A technical report by Well-Typed LLP on behalf of Intersect MBO]{.smallcaps}"
+subtitle: "[A technical report by Well-Typed on behalf of Intersect]{.smallcaps}"
 author:
   - Duncan Coutts
   - Joris Dral